Reyniergc/memory_card/README.md

 Build a matrix with a given dimention (N*N)
 - _**buildMatrix(length) {}**_

-This function search and return a free position of the matrix and fill this position with a number.
+This function searches and returns a free position of the matrix and fills this position with a number.
 - _**randomMatrixFreePosition(matrix) {}**_

 Build a matrix with random numbers.
 This matrix is use to fill the Grid with Icons.